 Academic Year: $29,330

 Worried about the program fee?

 Our goal is to help make travel accessible to everyone and we are here to help when you are deciding if this experience is financially do-able.
 Each year we offer scholarships for high school study abroad students!
 We also have a guide to fundraising your program fee, and many high school students fundraise in their hometown ahead of their program.

 We also offer discounts for applying early (plus there are many other benefits to applying early!) for each start date and for US families that have hosted an exchange student with Greenheart Exchange.

 Please email us at firstname.lastname@example.org if you have questions about the program fee, scholarships, or fundraising for your program.

-Greenheart Travel will be able to provide information about the general curriculum for your age level in your host country; however, in most cases, you will not be able to sign up for specific courses until AFTER you have arrived in your host country.
+Greenheart Travel will be able to provide information about the general curriculum for your age level in Australia, but you may not be assigned courses until after arrival to Australia.

 Access your High School Curriculum Guidelines for Australia here!

 Please keep in mind that the grading system in other countries is different from the US.
 Many host schools will not put grades on documentation, and rather provide a pass/fail grade or written assessment of students’ performance.
 If your host school is able to evaluate using a grading scale, these grades may not be an exact match to grades provided at students’ home schools.